 Osteoporosis

 Throughout the stages of menopause, hormones (most notably estrogen and progesterone) decrease over time.
 This decline in hormones contributes to the occurrence of osteoporosis.
 Women with osteoporosis are three times more likely to experience tooth loss.
 As bone is resorbed particularly in the jaw bone, tooth loss may become imminent especially coupled with the inflammatory disease process of periodontal disease.
 Osteoporosis may also lead to pain and discomfort in the TMJ.
-Hormone Therapy (HT) may be a good option for some women, but should be thoroughly discussed with her physician.
+Some women may find Hormone Therapy (HT) a good option, but they should thoroughly discuss it with their physician.

 Burning Mouth Syndrome (BMS)

 Burning mouth syndrome is just one in a long list of oral mucosal disorders that may affect menopausal women.
-BMS is caused by a decrease in estrogen and can unfortunately last for years.
-BMS must be diagnosed by a healthcare professional and other disorders ruled out.
+A decrease in estrogen causes BMS, which can unfortunately last for years.
+A healthcare professional must diagnose BMS and rule out other disorders.
 Usual symptoms of BMS are a bilateral burning sensation and altered taste.
 Patients may also notice increased thirst and symptoms worsening throughout the day.
 If you are experiencing these symptoms and also fall into any of the stages of menopause, it is important to discuss with your physician and/or dentist.

-These are just a few of the most common oral health symptoms associated with menopause.
+These are just a few of the most common oral health symptoms that menopause associates with.
 They can occur during perimenopause, menopause and/or post-menopause.
 This may begin as early as age 35.
 As always, if you notice any changes in oral health that you can’t attribute to homecare or nutritional changes, please bring them to our attention.
 We may be able to help you navigate these changes to decrease the impact on your quality of life.

 References